Nriver/trilium-py/README.md

 noteId = res['note']['noteId']
 ```

-## Create Image note
+### Create Image note

+Image note is a special kind of note.
 You can create an image note with minimal information like this.
+The `image_file`
-The `image_file` refers to the path of image.
+refers to the path of image.

 ```
 res = ea.create_image_note(